Principal Sub-manifolds: Determination of Principal sub-manifold

 which implies that either there are not enough data points in the neighborhood or $A_{l,i+1}$ is already outside the convex hull of the $x_j$'s under the logarithm map.\\

-{\bf Remark} both $\epsilon$ and $\delta$ are pre-defined parameters.
-We suggest to choose $\epsilon$ favorably with small values, as in this case, small values of $\epsilon$ ensure the stability of the local move on the tangent plane, while the choice of $\delta$ depends more on the data dispersion and configuration, which might vary from case to case.
+\begin{remark} Both $\epsilon'$ and $\delta$ are pre-defined parameters.
+We suggest to choose $\epsilon'$ preferably with small values to ensure the stability of the local move on the tangent plane, while the choice of $\delta$ depends more on the data dispersion and configuration, which might vary from case to case. \end{remark}